Posted 11 December 2017

 Why has the European Medicines Agency (EMA) approved follow-on insulin products as biosimilars while the US Food and Drug Administration (FDA) has not?
 A look at several recent examples shows what is happening and what will change in the US over the next several years.

-On Friday, FDA granted tentative approval for Sanofi’s Admelog (insulin lispro injection), a rapid-acting human insulin analog.
+In September, FDA granted tentative approval for Sanofi’s Admelog (insulin lispro injection), a rapid-acting human insulin analog.
+On 11 December, Admelog received full approval from FDA.
 In the EU, however, this same product is considered a biosimilar.

 One of the reasons for these differences (the EU and US also differ on what they consider biosimilar interchangeability to mean) is that in the US, applications for these insulin products are being submitted via the 505(b)(2) pathway (rather than as biosimilar biologics license applications (BLAs)).
 Under this pathway, FDA can approve these new drug applications (NDAs) based, at least in part, on data not developed by the applicant, according to FDA draft guidance.

 And these follow-on products are being granted tentative and not full approvals (except for Admelog and Basaglar) because FDA’s final OK is subject to the resolution of patent infringement lawsuits.
 Such litigation triggers a stay on final FDA approval for up to 30 months, unless a court rules in favor of the companies winning the tentative approvals.

 And that 30-month period is key because, according to FDA draft guidance known as "Implementation of the ‘Deemed to be a License’ Provision of the Biologics Price Competition and Innovation Act of 2009," if products approved under the 505(b)2 pathway do not receive full approval before 23 March 2020, the companies may have to re-submit them as BLAs.